 If you use custom serde, you can add your jar files under

-Topology If you now visit the Topology page in Lenses you will be able to view your first data pipelines:
+Topology If you now visit the Topology page in Lenses UI you will be able to view your first data pipelines:

 Setting consumer, producer and streaming properties,